Training the Talent of Artists With Autism

 A special art auction and VIP reception with Grandin and the artists will help fund the OASIS and Strokes of Genius programs.
 Artwork by individuals with autism will be on display and available for purchase.
 All proceeds from the auction will go to Strokes of Genius and OASIS Program for students on the autistic spectrum.

 Tickets range from $40-$200.
+Current Pace students may purchase tickets for $5.
 Please reserve and purchase tickets through the Michael Schimmel Center for the Arts.

 Can’t attend but want to support the programs?
 Make a gift.

 |MassMutual Financial Group of Westchester is a proud Gold Sponsor of this event.|